SAMtoBAM/MUMandCo/README.md

 MUM&Co is a simple bash script that uses Whole Genome Alignment information provided by MUMmer (v4) to detect variants. <br/>
 VERSION >= 3 UPDATE <br/>
-Only uses MUMmer4 now and requires the thread count option <br/>
+Only uses MUMmer4 now and contains a thread count option <br/>
 Contains a VCF output file with all calls currently being imprecise <br/>
 Contains another output file containing the calls alongside the respective DNA impacted <br/>
 This new step requires samtools installation <br/>